Structure Learning for Directed Trees: Score-based Learning and Identifiability of Trees

 where $f_{\mathrm{rt}(\cG)}\equiv 0$ and $N=(N_1,\ldots,N_p)\sim P_N$, which we call a structural causal additive tree model.
 By slight abuse of notation, we write $Q\in \cT_p \times \cM^p \times \cP^p$ for a probability distribution that is induced by a structural causal additive tree model. \end{definition}

 Furthermore, we define the set of restricted structural causal additive tree models.
 We will see later that for these models, the causal graph is identifiable from the observable distribution of the system.
 When the causal graph of a sufficiently nice additive noise SCM is not identifiable, then certain differential equations must hold (see the proof of \Cref{thm:UniqueGraph} for details).
-The definition of restricted structural causal additive tree models ensures that this does not happen. \begin{definition}[Restricted structural causal additive tree models] The collection of restricted structural causal additive tree models (or causal additive tree models, for short) $\Theta_R\subset \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ is given by all models $\theta = (\cG,(f_i),P_N)\in \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ satisfying the following conditions for all $i\in \{1,\ldots,p\}\setminus \{\root{\cG}\}$: (i) $f_i\in \cD_3$, (ii) $f_i$ is nowhere constant, i.e., it is not constant on any open set, and (iii) the induced log-density $\xi$ of $X_{\PAg{\cG}{i}}$, noise log-density $\nu$ of $N_i$ and causal function $f_i$ are such that for all $x,y\in \R$ such that $\nu''(y-f_i(x))f'_i(x)\not =0$ it holds that
+The definition of restricted structural causal additive tree models ensures that this does not happen. \begin{definition}[Restricted structural causal additive tree models] The collection of restricted structural causal additive tree models $\Theta_R\subset \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ is given by all models $\theta = (\cG,(f_i),P_N)\in \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ satisfying the following conditions for all $i\in \{1,\ldots,p\}\setminus \{\root{\cG}\}$: \begin{itemize} \item[(i)] $f_i$ is nowhere constant, i.e., it is not constant on any non-empty open set, and \item[(ii)] the induced log-density $\xi$ of $X_{\PAg{\cG}{i}}$, noise log-density $\nu$ of $N_i$ and causal function $f_i$ are such that there exists $x,y\in \R$ with $\nu''(y-f_i(x))f'_i(x)\not =0$ such that